MyCryptoHQ/knowledge-base-content/how-to/sending/how-to-interact-with-a-multisig-contract.md

 ![Withdrawal executed](../../assets/how-to/sending/how-to-interact-with-a-multisig-contract/withdrawal-success-no-confirm.png)

 The same applies if you are sending a transaction that is below the daily limit that you initially set when you created this multisig.
-You can check the daily limit (in wei) by using the `m_dailyLimit` function of the contract.
+You can check the daily limit (in Wei) by using the `m_dailyLimit` function of the contract.

+If you wish to also withdraw tokens from the multisig contract, you can find our guide on doing so [here](/how-to/sending/how-to-send-tokens-from-a-multisig-contract).

 ## Confirming a transaction